cherrysnowleapord/cherrysnowleapord/README.md

 ### Performance & Optimization ⏰
 - **High-Performance Computing**: Optimized algorithms, memory management
-- **System-Level Programming**: Efficient resource utilization, low-level optimization
+- **Low-Level Programming mindset**: Efficient resource utilization, low-level optimization
+- **Byte level optimizations**: I am phenomenal at deciding how to process binary data efficiently

 ### Misc skills 🧠
 - **File structure management and creation**
 - **Api implementation**: Implementing an API through it's documentation is second hand
-- **Byte level optimizations**: I am phenomenal at deciding how to process binary data efficiently
 - **TUI Design**: Great experience with creating TUIs using ASCII
 <br />
 <br />

 # Weaknesses
 ### Theres always room for improvement.
 Where does that reside with me?
+- I have barely any experience actively coding with other people on the same project
+- I Can never maintain a perfect schema on big projects
+- I get burnt out when coding for a long time in one day
-- I struggle with working on large solo long-term projects sometimes because I de motivate myself
+- I sometimes demotivate myself when working on projects because of the sheer scale
 - If a peers feedback isn't an obvious improvement I am more likely to disregard it
 <br />

-# Contacts 📞
+# Contacts
 **Discord**: @snowygrant

 # Final notes ✅